 The school nurse is responsible for the administration of health services for Windham Middle School.
-Emergency cards are sent home the first day of school and should be completed and returned promptly.
+Emergency contact and medical information must be entered into INFOSNAP during the registration process.
 Please update this information throughout the school year.
 Students and parents are requested to inform the nurse of any particular health problems that should be a matter of record.
 Students are encouraged to discuss health matters with the school nurse.
 Except in emergencies, students must obtain passes from their teachers prior to reporting to the nurse's office.